indyhackers/indyhackers.org/README.md

 ### Job Board
 - Read-only API
 - Allow hackers to apply on the site, rather than finding info in the post
   - GitHub link
   - LinkedIn link
   - Upload resume
-- Make it work well on mobile devices
+- Make it work well on mobile android as well as os devices
 - Consider using a completely different design from the main site for the job board